powerchordlabs/forte-api/README.md

 # ForteAPI

-### Fluently communicate with the Powerchord Forte REST API!
+### Easily communicate with the Powerchord Forte REST API!

-ForteAPI is a fluent api wrapper around the Powerchord Forte REST API that allows you to focus on the data you want, rather than urls and verbs used to get or update the data you want.
+ForteAPI is a wrapper around the Powerchord Forte REST API that allows you to focus on the data you want, rather than urls and verbs used to get or update the data you want.

 ## Install